utdata/rwd-mastery-assignments/workbench-tutorials/README.md

 There are two types of lessons in Workbench, the [Tutorials](https://app.workbenchdata.com/lessons) and the [Introduction to Data Journalism](https://app.workbenchdata.com/courses/intro-to-data-journalism).
 We'll work from both.

+Create a text file or Google doc to save all your results from each tutorial.
+Label them as you go along so I know which is which.
+On the embed codes, just paste the whole thing ...
+I'll pull the URL from it (and I'll explain what that is in class).

 ## Tutorials

 From the [Tutorials](https://app.workbenchdata.com/lessons) section, do the first two lessons: